Skip to footer content

 5. Access Tensor Values:

-The results of the tensor operations are printed using the print function:
+The results of the tensor operations are included in the HTML content:

 6. Additional Operations: